jmcpheron/trenchy/README.md

 ## About

-3DTrenchy is a community-driven 3D printing project.
+3DTrenchy is a 3D printing project.
 For more information about the project launch and community, check out the [3DTrenchy launch video on YouTube](https://www.youtube.com/watch?v=zc_4vQl6kY4).

 ## Files